-The increase in force in the gym brings the adaptations around much faster, so essentially, training the strength component of your programme in the gym will save you time in the long run.
-For the amateur cyclist with limited training hours, this time effective training is ideal, especially during the winter months, when daylight is limited, and every minute of training time needs to be optimised.
+The increase in force in the gym brings the adaptations around much faster, so essentially, training the strength component of your program in the gym will save you time in the long run.
+For the amateur cyclist with limited training hours, this time effective training is ideal, especially during the winter months, when daylight is limited, and every minute of training time needs to be optimized.

 How can heavy weights improve my endurance?